wuelnerdotexe/nvim/README.md

 > My Neovim setup, **unlike many others**, has and follows a **well-defined philosophy**, governed by **coherence** and **minimalism**.
 You won't find any unnecessary plugins or redundant plugins here, and **every little aspect** is tweaked to keep everything consistent as a whole; for example, all the icons used are the standard ones and all floating windows have a rounded edge.
 As it should be...

-**DISCLAIMER:** Due to this you will see that I make many commits perfecting aspects that seem insignificant, I apologize for my sick perfectionism.
+**DISCLAIMER:** due to this you will see that I make many commits perfecting aspects that seem insignificant, I apologize for my sick perfectionism.

 ## Requirements